vkakerbeck/tbp.monty/docs/overview/benchmark-experiments/results-from-alternative-implementations.md

 ### Explanation of Some of the Results

 - **Why is `full_rotation_eval_all_objects` so much worse than `full_rotation_eval`?**
   The difference is that we test 77 objects instead of just 4.
-There are a lot of objects in the YCB dataset that are quite similar (i.e. a_cups, b_cups, ..., e_cups) and if we have all of them in memory there is more chance for confusion between them.
+There are a lot of objects in the YCB dataset that are quite similar (i.e., a_cups, b_cups, ..., e_cups) and if we have all of them in memory there is more chance for confusion between them.
 Additionally, the 4 objects in `full_rotation_eval` are quite distinguishable and have fewer symmetries within themselves than some of the other objects do (like all the balls in the YCB dataset).
 - **Why is `full_rotation_eval_all_objects` so slow?**
   In this experiment, we test all 77 YCB objects.
 This means that we also have to store models of all objects in memory and check sensory observations against all of them.
 At step 0 we have to test `#possible_objects`x`#possible_locations` x`#possible_rotation_per_location` which in this case is roughly 78 x 33.00 x 2 = 514.800.
 If we only test 4 objects this is just 26.400.
 Additionally, we test all rotation combinations along all axes which are 32 combinations.
 - **Why do new sampling experiments work better if we don't determine the pose?**